 By seven o’clock, the two tables were groaning under dishes and dishes of Mrs Weasley’s excellent cooking, and the nine Weasleys, Harry and Hermione were settling themselves down to eat beneath a clear, deep-blue sky.
 To somebody who had been living on meals of increasingly stale cake all summer, this was paradise, and at first, Harry listened rather than talked, as he helped himself to chicken-and-ham pie, boiled potatoes and salad.

 I made my pie filling with shredded chicken breast, smoked ham, carrots, potatoes, leeks, onions, thyme and creme fraiche.
 I made the pastry by combining plain flour, butter, cheddar cheese, egg, creme fraiche, seeded mustard and water.
 I was very pleased with this pastry because it was easy to combine and shape, and came out unsodden by the filling and crispy on the outside.
 In full homage to the Harry Potter meal, I also included boiled potatoes, dressed in mustard, vinegar and parsley, and a garden salad of mixed lettuce leaves and radishes.
+Swept away in romantic imaginings of an outdoor meal in on a beautiful summer’s day, I also included another British staple: the ploughman’s lunch.
+This title describes a flexible meal of easily transported assorted foods that agricultural workers could take with them to eat out on the land without the need to heat anything up.
+This combination of bread, cheeses, pickles, fruit and cold cuts have been served by home cooks and inns alike for centuries, but has risen in modern popularity since the 1950s, when the Cheese Bureau promoted it as a vehicle for increased national cheese consumption.
 I would have been quietly devastated if this meal hadn’t met my long-held high expectations, but luckily it was everything my imagination had devised and more – I hope that Mrs. Weasley would be proud of me!